ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/usage.md

 # 🎮 Usage Guide

-This guide covers the various ways to use Media Player Scrobbler for SIMKL.
+This guide covers the various ways to use MPS for SIMKL (Media Player Scrobbler for SIMKL).

 ## 📋 Basic Commands